belka-ew/tanya/README.md

 Its aim is to simplify the manual memory management in D and to provide a guarantee with @nogc attribute that there are no hidden allocations on the Garbage Collector heap.
 Everything in the library is usable in @nogc code.
-Tanya extends Phobos functionality and provides alternative implementations for data structures and utilities that depend on the Garbage Collector in Phobos.
+Tanya provides data structures and utilities to facilitate painless systems programming in D.

 * [API Documentation](https://docs.caraus.io/tanya)
 * [Contribution guidelines](CONTRIBUTING.md)